Australian court upholds ban on most international travel | WTOP

 Critics of the Australian travel restrictions argue that decisions on who can travel and why are inconsistent and lack transparency.

-Esther and Charles Baker, an ultra-Orthodox Jewish couple from Melbourne, were twice refused exemptions to fly to New Jersey to attend their youngest son’s wedding in June last year.
+Esther and Charles Baker, an ultra-Orthodox Jewish couple from Australia’s second-largest city, Melbourne, were twice refused exemptions to fly to New Jersey to attend their youngest son’s wedding in June last year.

 They appealed to the Federal Court, citing religious and cultural reasons among their exceptional circumstances.
 But a judge dismissed their case and ordered the couple to pay the government’s legal costs for their challenge.

-A person at the center of a coronavirus cluster in Australia’s second-largest city, Melbourne, had been allowed to attend a wedding in India.
+A person at the center of a coronavirus cluster in Melbourne had been allowed to attend a wedding in India.
 He was not infected in that country but rather during the required 14-day hotel quarantine upon his return.
 Authorities say he was infected by a traveler in another room on his floor and that the virus was carried in the air.

 Melbourne began a seven-day lockdown on Friday due to the cluster that by Tuesday had grown to more than 50 cases.